 Second moon, it will not last long

 The tiny second moon 2020 CD3 will accompany us for a short time.
-Sure, it is now gravitationally bound to Earth, but it is also subject to gravitational pulls from the "first" Moon and even the Sun, which will soon pull the small rock out of our orbit to move back into space.
+Sure, it is now gravitationally bound to Earth, but it is also subject to gravitational pulls from the "first" Moon and even from the Sun, which will soon push the small rock out of our orbit to move back into space.
 Some estimates say it could happen as early as April 2020.